rackerlabs/rackspace-how-to/content/cloud-servers/linux-log-files.md

 - **/var/log/audit/audit.log**

   Stores information from the Linux audit daemon (`auditd`).
-This log contains information on which files users perform reads or writes.
+This log contains information about the files on which users perform reads or writes.
 For example, you can use this log to determine who changed a specific file.

 - **/var/log/auth.log**

-  Contains system authorization information, including user logins and which authentication mechanism that was used.
+  Contains system authorization information, including user logins and which authentication mechanism was used.

 - **/var/log/boot**

-  Contains information about the boot process after the kernel has loaded.
+  Contains information about the boot process after the kernel is loaded.
   Information includes things such as system file checks, mounting a filesystem, starting a firewall, starting network devices, and starting services.